RenderKit/embree/doc/src/api/rtcSetDeviceSYCLDevice.md

 #### DESCRIPTION

-This function sets the SYCL device to be used to allocate GPU memory.
-This device must be one of the devices contained inside the context used to create the Embree device.
+This function sets the SYCL device (`sycl_device` argument) to be used to allocate GPU memory when using the specified Embree device (`device` argument).
+This SYCL device must be one of the SYCL devices contained inside the SYCL context used to create the Embree device.

 #### EXIT STATUS